 Visibility and engagement

-The report (Opens in a new window) – compiled by Forbes in partnership with Sprinklr and LinkedIn – ranks the world’s most influential chief marketing officers, along with a look at what brought them to that position.
+The – compiled by Forbes in partnership with Sprinklr and LinkedIn – ranks the world’s most influential chief marketing officers, along with a look at what brought them to that position.
 It also examines how today’s marketing environment is changing and what it takes to be the CMO of tomorrow.

 Keith, who has headed Unilever’s marketing function since 2010, takes the top spot primarily due to his broad visibility and engagement across multiple channels.
 He is vocal about key industry issues, calling on digital platforms to deliver on ‘value, viewability and verification’, and promoting the need for sustainable brands.